Nuclear lifetime management

 Alongside normal maintenance work, a pro-active programme of detailed technical assessments, modelling and inspection is carried out, backed up by significant investment.
 The programme will continue through the lifetime of the stations to ensure the boilers operate reliably.

-Our Sizewell B station, a pressurised water reactor, has a different arrangement with a steam generator through which hot gas flows.
+Our Sizewell B station, a Pressurised Water Reactor, has a different arrangement using steam generators.
 This heats water in thousands of tubes, creating very hot steam which then turns the turbines.

 How do you decommission a nuclear power station?